Continuum Robot State Estimation with Actuation Uncertainty: Discrete Cosserat Rod Estimation

-To discretize the mechanics (\ref{eq:lilge_result}), we approximate the loading as discrete forces applied at the $K$ node locations.
-This approximation is exact when loads are inherently discrete (e.g., a finite number of tendon routing discs).
-For truly distributed loads, a sufficiently fine discretization can be used, allowing for accurate approximation.
-Given discrete wrenches, we rewrite the (\ref{eq:lilge_result}) in the spatial frame $(\cdot)^w$:
+To discretize the mechanics (\ref{eq:lilge_result}), we approximate external loading as a set of discrete wrenches applied at the $K$ node locations.
+This representation is exact for inherently discrete loads (e.g., tendon routing discs) and can approximate distributed loads \cite{aloi2022estimating, ferguson2024unified} arbitrarily well with sufficiently fine discretization, which we defer to future work.